 5. Fruit picking

-"The orchard date works,” says Tim Hall, 73, of Camarillo, California, who reunited recently with former girlfriend Sandy Stein.
+"The orchard date works,” says Tim Hall, 74, of Camarillo, California, who last year reunited with former girlfriend Sandy Stein.
 After a two-hour phone conversation, the former couple decided on a first date in Hall's orchard on his property, picking fruit such as avocados, papayas, oranges, tangerines and more.

 Hall, a widower after a 38-year-marriage, says pandemic dating has required some adjustments.
 “Outdoor open spaces make the most sense and seem the safest,” he says.
 The reunited couple have also explored waterfalls, sunsets and open beach areas.